yachielab/QUEEN/README.md

    - `right_end` : str
      The right end sequence of the Dbrck object.
 The way to specify the parameter is shown in the following examples.

-   **Example 1: Set sticky ends at both ends **
+   **Example 1: Set sticky ends at both ends**
-   You can specify end structures by using "`*`" and "` -`" and "`/`."
+   You can specify end structures by using "`*`" and "`-`," "`/`."
    The left side of "/" means the top strand of the sequence, and the right side means the bottom strand.
-The "`-`" means the truncating nucleotides, and the "* `*`" means the remaining nucleotides at the end.
+The "`-`" means the truncating nucleotides, and the " `*`" means the remaining nucleotides at the end.

    ````Python
    #Source code (continued from previous one)#